 How do we use the Pupil Premium?

 Free school meals at Shipton Bellinger Primary School

 At Shipton Bellinger, we are able to offer all pupils a freshly cooked lunch.
 (There is a charge for pupils in Key Stage 2 who are not eligible for free school meals).
 It is very important that pupils are registered as eligible for free school meals as this will ensure your child and the school will receive additional educational funding.
-If you would like further information or advice, please speak to the office staff or Mrs Roberts in confidence.
+If you would like further information or advice, please speak to the office staff or Mrs Holloway in confidence.